-As part of this process, ALL students in 5th grade not identified for gifted programming will take the Cognitive Abilities Test (CogAT) on November 10th, 11th, and 12th.
+As part of this process, ALL students in 5th graders not identified for gifted programming will take the Cognitive Abilities Test (CogAT) the week of November 1st, 2021.
 This assessment indicates the level and pattern of cognitive development of a student in comparison to grade and age mates.
 These general reasoning abilities, which start developing at birth and continue through early adulthood, are influenced by experiences gained both in and out of school.

 If your child is already identified for gifted programming, they will not participate in this universal screen testing.
 Your Gifted Education Facilitator will contact you directly with information about this process.